pdxjohnny/pdxjohnny.github.io/content/posts/personal-digital-security.md

 - If you can afford it.
 Buy the latest versions of whatever devices you use.

-  - This is particularly important if you are concerned your device might be physically acessable by someone you don't trust.
+  - This is particularly important if you are concerned your device might be physically accessible by someone you don't trust.

 ### Encrypt